The Options button on the contact list opens a popover window to perform several actions and filter the displayed list of contacts.

 - All the contacts in the Found Set will be added to your new mailing list, which you can access in the Marketing module for use in email campaigns.

-- New DYNAMIC Mailing List – an ever-changing list of contacts based on specific criteria.
+- New DYNAMIC Mailing List – an ever-changing contacts list based on specific criteria.
 For example, you could create a list for anyone who has purchased a particular manufacturer’s product.

 - Start by setting Filters to define who should be included on the list